 Granted, there are most definitely cases where informing the public of a major issue that threatens life or finances is a valid reason to come to the public but even then, it has to be handled with tact and grace.
 Although many of us in the cosplay community are young adults and might not be concerned with the future, what we write or do today can stick with us for years thanks to screenshots.
 Always present yourself in a professional manner so that if people do go back months or years from that time, they’ll know you presented your concerns with a clear head and meant every single word rather than a rushed post out of frustration.

 Nothing Is For Commercial Use Unless Specifically Stated

 Money is one of the biggest points of frustrations for many projects.
-We’ll get more into this on the next section but what I want to mention is making money post shoot.
+We’ll get more into this in the next section but what I want to mention is making money post-shoot.
 I have seen many photographers and cosplayers both try to expand their financial gain by either selling prints or selling calendars.
 What they find out very fast is that it is unprofessional and disrespectful to profit off the images of others without their explicit permission.

 If you have plans of taking an image and using it for financial gain, you need to discuss it and get the written approval from them.